 Neither option is as easy as using Anchor, but either will get the job done.

 Reach out to me via Twitter and let me know about your podcast.
-And if you’re interested in hearing my daily tips for podcasters, subscribe to Build A Big Podcast via Apple Podcasts, Google Play, or RSS feed.
+And if you’re interested in hearing my daily tips for podcasters, subscribe to Build A Big Podcast via Apple Podcasts, Google Podcasts, or RSS feed.